mohsenoid/weather_app/README.md

 --------------------
 ### Important Notes ###

 The application has one Main Activity which is responsible for presenting weather data for a specific city using its two fragments.
+Current weather and forecast weather APIs' call are merged using RxJava.

 All activity lifecycle and network behaviours are implemented, and according to device size and situation user get a good view and UX.
 In case having update cache data in Memory or Disk, app do not call Network.
 If no internet connection, a dialog popup and ask user to turn on it's network.